 I write, run, travel, fast-clap, repeat.
 I write about people, fitness, food, motivation, looking out for the next generation, yoga and a ton about running.
 I am currently a Californian bothering Bostonians.
 I think they enjoy it.
 I like design and art.
 I find joy in the simple things.
 Coffee is my fuel.
 A promised t-shirt and beer at the end of a race is reason enough for me to run.
 I like team sports (I once played on a dodgeball team that threw 90mph.
 Now seeking a kickball team.), community (read: November Project), athletic pursuits and soaking in the Vitamin-D sunshine with SPF 100.
-I am a proud owner of walkie-talkies that were most definitely purchased solely for Reach the Beach, definitely.
+I am a proud owner of walkie-talkies that were most definitely purchased for Reach the Beach solely.
 I enjoy sampling every item I purchase from Trader Joe’s immediately upon unpacking the goods.
 I only buy colorful band-aids, because it makes me smile.
 When I get my copy of Runner’s World in the mailbox, it also makes me smile.
 I sing the correct, on-key lyrics to all of the songs while my co-captain increases the car stereo volume.
 I don’t talk about fashion, because I am far from qualified.
-I live in athleisure and attempt to make simple meals and have successfully discovered how to keep houseplants (“Plant” is his name, and he is delightful.) alive.
+I live in athleisure and attempt to make simple meals and have successfully discovered how to keep houseplants (“Plant” is his name, and he is delightful) alive.
 Boom.

 About The Blog